Jeanga7/language-installer/README.md

 sudo ./install.sh --interactive
 ```

-You'll be presented with a menu to select one or more languages to install.
+An interactive menu will guide you to select languages.

 ### 💻 CLI Mode

+Install selected languages by ID:

 ```bash
 sudo ./install.sh 1 3 5
 ```

-Installs selected languages by ID (Python, Rust, Node.js in this example).
+*(Python, Rust, Node.js in this example)*

 ### 📦 Install All